The Traces of the Roman Empire

 Ancient Roman theater

-The Ancient Roman Theater, built by the Romans in the 2nd century AD, has survived to this day thanks to the fact that the seating rows and the stage building were built as a whole.
+The Ancient Roman Theater, built by the Romans in the 2nd century AD, has survived to this day thanks to the fact that the seating rows and the stage building were constructed as a whole.
 The Ancient Theater hosts various cultural events and festivals from time to time.
 It was built during the reign of King Marcus Aurelius by the “architect Zenon”, son of Theodore of Aspendos.
-We enter the theatre through the entrance door, built much later.
-However, the original entrance is located at either end of the stage building.
+We enter the theatre through the entrance door constructed much later.
+However, the original entrance was at either end of the stage building.
 The theatre is shaped like a semicircle, with 20 rows of seats below and 21 above.
 The theatre has a capacity of 7000 people.
 But when other areas are used, this number reaches a capacity of 7500 people.
 At the top of the theatre seating, there are 59 arched galleries.
 According to protocol, the lodges above the entrances on both sides belonged to the imperial family and the holy virgins.
-Starting from the orchestra and going up, the first row was reserved for senators, judges and ambassadors, and the second row was reserved for the other notables of the city.
+Starting from the orchestra and going up, the first row was reserved for senators, judges and ambassadors, and the second was reserved for the other notables of the city.
 Other parts were open to all citizens.
 The women usually sat in the upper rows.
 There are the remains of a theatre, basilica, agora, nymphaeum, and a 15-kilometre (9.3 miles) Roman aqueduct.
 Nearby is also the Roman bridge of Eurimedonte, rebuilt in the 13th century.

 The Roman Aqueducts

 The Aspendos aqueducts, about 1 kilometre long and 15 meters high, are located in the northwestern part of the city.
 About 25 km.
-It carried water from the mountains of the far north to the city.
-The Aspendos aqueducts, a masterpiece of Roman hydraulic engineering, the artificial barriers created in the watercourse and the outflow of holes in the pipes, met Aspendos’
+It carried water from the mountains of the far north to the town.
+The Aspendos aqueducts, a masterpiece of Roman hydraulic engineering, the artificial barriers created in the watercourse and the outflow of holes in the pipes met Aspendos ‘ water needs.
+The siphons in the aqueducts slow down the water coming from a distance of about 25 kilometres to press the city and make it proportional.

 Share: